sparkfun/SparkFun_Magnetic_Imaging_Tile/docs/introduction.md

 <!-- ----------WHITE SPACE BETWEEN PRODUCTS---------- -->
 </div>

 ### Other Microcontrollers

 We'll be using the RedBoard Turbo - SAMD21 Development Board for the examples in this tutorial.
-The code also compatible with SAMD microcontrollers like the SAMD21 Dev Breakout, SAMD21 Mini Breakout, and SparkFun Thing Plus - SAMD51.
+The Arduino code also compatible with SAMD microcontrollers like the SAMD21 Dev Breakout, SAMD21 Mini Breakout, and SparkFun Thing Plus - SAMD51.
 You can also use a Teensy as well.
+Just make sure to solder headers (or wires) to the board and include a compatible USB cable with the development board.

 <div class="grid cards col-4" markdown>
 <!-- ----------WHITE SPACE BETWEEN PRODUCTS---------- -->